chanchanngann/data-streaming-on-eks/README.md

 # Part 5 - Write to Snowflake
 1. @nifi UI, upload template [stock-data-streaming-chel3.xml](nifi_templates/stock-data-streaming-chel3.xml).

-2. @nifi UI, Add template and select the uploaded template.
+2. @nifi UI, Add template -> select the uploaded template `stock-data-streaming-chel3`.
-3. Go to processor group `invoke-https-yfinance`, then to the processor `GenerateFlowFile`, configure _Scheduling_ tab and update the followings.
+3. Go to processor group `invoke-https-yfinance`:

+   then navigate to the processor `GenerateFlowFile`, configure _Scheduling_ tab and update the followings.
    - Run Schedule: 1sec

-   then to the processor `Set API params`, configure _Properties_ tab and update the followings.
+   then navigate to the processor `Set API params`, configure _Properties_ tab and update the followings.
    - interval: 1d
    - range: 1mo
    - ticker: GOOG